Correctional Officer

 I have (well controlled) epilepsy,) and I want to work in a prison.
 Is this a good fit?

-Asked by J-chambers over 10 years ago
+Asked by J-chambers about 11 years ago

 I am afraid I do not have a good answer for you.
 In custody, I would say NO. In certain types of non-custody positions I would say MAYBE.
 If you are doing something relatively benign in an area where you would have assistance if necessary (i.e. clerical) it might work.
 If you had to operate dangerous machinery or work in an isolated area, I would be very dubious.

-Asked by Chris over 10 years ago
+Asked by John over 11 years ago

 I saw a fascinating news report on drones now being used to deliver drugs and other contraband over prison walls.
 Have you seen that yourself yet, and what kinds of plans are jails formulating to prevent it?
 Seems diabolical!!

-Asked by candlesugar over 10 years ago
+Asked by candlesugar almost 11 years ago

 Not me personally.
 I retired just a tad over ten years ago, such things were unheard of then.
 Other than the perimeter tower staff keeping their eyes open I am unaware of any specific plans for interdicting drones.
 I am confident that something will be developed, well behind the curve.
 Correctional systems are almost always reactive rather than pro-active.

-Asked by exam about 11 years ago
+Asked by chaz almost 11 years ago

 1. Since you first started what kind of changes have occurred?

-Asked by CJmajor almost 11 years ago
+Asked by CJmajor over 11 years ago

 The most noticable ones were within the profession.
 The academy lengthened from 3 weeks to 16 weeks.
 (It shrank back down to 14 after I retired).
 We started using papper spray and side-handle batons.
 Firearms polciies changed so there was fewer discharges of firearms at the institutions.
 Cell extractions are more controlled and less frequent.
 They are also video recorded now except in case of emergencies.
 Custody staff now have the right under the law to carry weapons off duty, before that was a department controlled thing.
 The entire medical operation is now run thru the federal courts.
 The overall level of violence in the system has lowered.